July 15 (UPI) -- On this date in history:

 In 1997, Italian fashion designer Gianni Versace was shot to death in front of his Miami mansion.
 The prime suspect was Andrew Cunanan, already wanted in four other slayings.
 He was found dead a week later, an apparent suicide.

 In 2002, John Walker Lindh, a 21-year-old American captured by the U.S. military in Afghanistan while with Taliban forces, admitted he had fought as a soldier with them.
 After cooperating in the investigation of the terrorist network, he was sentenced to 20 years in prison.
+He was released from prison in May 2019.

 In 2009, Caspian Airlines Flight 7908 crashed shortly after takeoff from Tehran bound for Armenia.
 Officials said 168 people were killed.